 The relentless rain is coming down harder as I stand beside the same hidden waterfall where I started this book.
 I am seeking shelter under the overhanging trees, but I can hardly punch the keys as the fresh water drips onto my mini keyboard.
 I’ll take this is a sign to enjoy the moment.

-As I write these words, my head is on a swivel because I’m anticipating a third blackbird will show himself at the same spot I announced my belief in God.
+My head is on a swivel because I’m anticipating a third blackbird will show himself at the same spot I announced my belief in God.
 I’ve been circling, but I don’t think he is coming.

-It’s not easy for me to share my story, but I do so with the hope that someone out there reading these words can find a light that desperately wants to shine.
+It’s not easy for me to share my story, but I do so with the hope that someone reading these words can find a light that desperately wants to shine.

-Over my journey, I have had many challenging moments and struggles that knocked me down but those same unexpected moments are the ones that helped me rise.
+Over my journey, I have had many challenging moments and struggles that knocked me down, but those unexpected moments are the ones that helped me rise.
 I believe in every failure there is a light that can awaken a spirit if you choose to see it as directed and not as a defeat.
 There is beauty in your struggles because on the other side is a strength to overcome them.

 I now find myself standing on the wooden pier to the left of my aunt’s boathouse.
 I remember when my grandfather and I pushed our little fishing boat out into this same water.
 We would sit in the middle of the circular pond for hours talking about life.
 I can almost feel him with me as I write this.

-I can practically see the wrinkle in the water as my little hands toss the red and white bobber over the side of the scratched up metal boat.
-It is such an intense feeling.
-I could probably find some beautiful words to match the picturesque scene behind my eyes, but I didn’t come back here today to reminisce about the past.
+I can practically see the wrinkle in the water as my little hands toss the red and white bobber over the side of the scratched-up metal boat.
+It’s such an intense feeling.
+I could find beautiful words to match the picturesque scene behind my uncaged eyes, but I didn’t come back today to reminisce about the past.
 I have done enough of that already.
-Today is a new day, and I have a brand new story to write.
+Today is a new day, and I have a brand-new story to write.

 There were a couple of things I wanted to experience at this boathouse today.
 I wasn’t sure how the first one would play out but what I experienced this morning still seems like a scene out of an animated children’s movie.
 That one I left up to God but the second one is under my control.

 I have new inspiration on how I should experience this moment.
-I decided I will pour the bottled water into the pond to symbolize my connection to God.

-But before I listen to the unmistakable sound of the stream connecting, I have something I have to tell God.
+I decided I will pour the water from the bottle into the pond to symbolize my connection to God.
+Before I listen to the unmistakable sound of the stream connecting, I have something I have to tell God.

 What I am about to say I will not write.
 The only thing I can tell you is that when I hear the water connecting with each other, I will say the words I trust in God.
 The rest is mine.

+The time is 4:32 pm.
+These will be the last words I write.
+It’s not the end of my journey by any means.
+I type these words sitting in the parking lot outside my daughter’s daycare.
 In a few minutes, I will type the last words to finish this chapter of my story.
-I can already picture the radiant smile on my daughters face as she pokes her head around the corner and realizes I am ready to take her home.
+I can already picture the innocent smile on my daughter’s face as she pokes her head around the corner and realizes I am ready to take her home.

 I’m going to tell my daughter precisely what happened to me this morning after I strap her into her car seat.
-She is only four years old and probably won’t remember this moment.
+She is only four years old and probably will never remember this moment.
 She has no idea of the importance behind what I witnessed today.
 The reason I will tell her what happened is I am still waiting for a third blackbird to end this part of my story.

-Over the last six months, my daughter has heard the song blackbird booming from my phone as I was writing this book.
+Over the last six months, my daughter heard the song blackbird booming from my phone as I was writing this book.
 She has even started to sing the words to the song.

 Maybe one day I will write the sequel to this book, but for now, you will have to imagine the ending for yourself.